reframejs/reframe/docs/usage-manual.md

 ~~~

 As we can see, the page doesn't load any JavaScript.
-The DOM is static, as there isn't any JavaScript to manipulate the DOM.
+And the DOM is static, as there isn't any JavaScript to manipulate the DOM.
 We say that the page is *DOM-static*.

-We can also create pages with a dynamic view and a dynamic DOM,
+We can also create pages with a dynamic view and a dynamic DOM.
-and we will see later how.
+We will see later how.

-Our page is what we call "HTML-dynamic", and we will now discuss what this means.
+Our page is what we call "HTML-dynamic", and we now discuss what this means.